 This page serves as the official guide to the operational principles and procedures of the Indiana State University Marching Sycamores.
 You will not receive a printed version unless you specifically request one - this saves the Sycamore Bands the expense of printing physical copies (and also saves a tree or two).
 A thorough understanding of this information will enable you to function as a knowledgeable, contributing member.
-All members of the Marching Sycamores will be expected to read through the Handbook, and will be given a quiz (administered via Blackboard) to test your understanding of our most important policies, which govern everything from attendance to how you wear your uniform.
-Failure to take the quiz (and pass) will result in the member becoming an alternate until the successful completion of the quiz.
+All members of the Marching Sycamores will be expected to read through the Handbook, and will be given an exam (administered via Blackboard) to test your understanding of our most important policies, which govern everything from attendance to how you wear your uniform.
+Failure to take the exam (and pass) will result in the member becoming an alternate until the successful completion of the exam.
 As with any handbook of this nature, we cannot possibly cover every situation or eventuality that might occur during the season.
 It is meant as a set of general guidelines and procedures which, coupled with your own common sense, will make the operation of a large organization such as this possible, with the least amount of conflict and difficulty.

 The Marching Sycamores first appeared on campus in 1933, with 42 members and a drum major, under the direction of band director Harold Bright.
 The band played at every football and basketball game, as well as baseball games versus Purdue and Indiana University.
 Originally, the band consisted of only men, supported by female twirlers and “flag swingers.”
 The band remained an all-male organization until 1942, when it admitted 20 females in order to replace those members serving in the war.
 By 1963, women were full-time members of the Marching Sycamores.
 Within an amazingly short time the band executed letter formations with the precision of professionals, and added greatly to gameday atmosphere and school spirit.